pvmm/msx-tile-forge/README.md

 ## Features

-*   **Project Management:** New, Open, Save, Save As for complete projects (bundling palette, tiles, supertiles, and map).
-Tracks unsaved changes.
 *   **Palette Editor:**
     *   Manage a 16-color active MSX2 palette.
     *   Select colors from a 512-color MSX2 visual picker or by direct RGB (0-7 per channel) input.